paulstatezny/node-api-template/README.md

 ## Working with node
 The node server is started with a package called `forever` to start the server as a daemon.
-By default the daemon is started using the command `forever start -o /vagrant/out.log -e /vagrant/error.log server.js`.
+By default the daemon is started using the command `forever start -o /vagrant/out.log -e /vagrant/error.log -c nodemon server.js`.
 This creates `out.log` in `/vagrant` that can be used to read the output of any `console.log()` calls.
 It also creates `error.log` for any errors.

 Manually restart the server from inside the vagrant box with `sudo forever restartall` or the server will automatically restart when you edit files.